You can view and adjust tool windows in various ways to quickly access them and save space when you work in the editor or other tool windows.

 In the docked mode, all the sides of a tool window are attached to surrounding elements (the editor, other tool windows, and so on.)
 In this mode, the tool window and the adjacent elements share the space available in the main window.

 When undocked, all the sides of a tool window (except the one at the tool window bar) are detached from surrounding elements.
 The window moves to the "upper layer" covering the elements it used to share the space with.
 In one of the directions (along the tool window bar), the window stretches and takes all the available space.
 In the other direction, one of the window borders becomes loose and can be moved without affecting the sizes of other, underlying elements.

 You can detach a tool window using the Float or the Window mode.

-Initially, all the tool windows are in a mode that is "fixed" meaning it stays within the main window.
+Initially, all the tool windows are in a fixed mode.
+It means that the tool window stays within the main IDE window.

-In the Float mode, a tool window can be moved around the screen, but it stays on top of the main CLion window.
+In the Float mode, a tool window can be moved around the screen, but it stays on top of the main IDE window.

 Always-shown / Auto-hidden mode